nagakamira/pm/README.md

     pan -l grep

-When you use mkd=() variable, it is always a good practice to install make dependcies before building a package, since pan installs runtime dependencies as well.
+When you use mkd=() variable, it is always a good practice to install make dependencies before building a package, since pan will install runtime dependencies as well.
 It can be done like this:

     pan -m grep